Missouri Compromise: Balance of power in Senate

 Northern majorities in the House did not translate into political dominance.
 The fulcrum for proslavery forces resided in the Senate, where constitutional compromise in 1787 had provided for two senators per state, regardless of its population.
 The South, with its smaller free population than the North, benefited from that arrangement.
 Since 1815, sectional parity in the Senate had been achieved through paired admissions, which left the North and the South, during the application of Missouri Territory, at 11 states each.

 The South, voting as a bloc on measures that challenged slaveholding interests and augmented by defections from free states with varying degrees of southern sympathies, was able to tally majorities.
 The Senate stood as the bulwark and source of the Slave Power, which required admission of slave states to the Union to preserve its national primacy.

 Missouri statehood, with the Tallmadge Amendment approved, would have set a trajectory towards a free state west of the Mississippi and a decline in southern political authority.
 The question as to whether the Congress was allowed to restrain the growth of slavery in Missouri took on great importance in slave states.
-The moral dimensions of the expansion of human bondage would be raised by northern Republicans on constitutional grounds.
+The moral dimensions of the expansion of human bondage would be raised by northern Democratic-Republicans on constitutional grounds.